What Is Intuition and Using Your Intuition blog posts.

 Intuition Within Spiritual Awakening

-After an awakening (there can be several, but you know when something major has happened), your intuition is about the only working mechanism in you.
+After an awakening, your intuition may be about the only working mechanism in you.
 It's actually very clear immediately thereafter because everything else just got blown up.
 The problem comes when people try to reach back to use old ways of thinking and being because they don't know how to be in this intense space of the unknown.
-They start bringing in that other stuff which blocks out the intuition again, so right after awakening, they're quickly becoming intensely confused again.
+They start bringing in that other stuff which blocks out the intuition again, so right after awakening, they're becoming intensely confused again.

 Obviously, this is a big problem.
 As a teacher, I can tell when someone is in awakening, and my way of being with them is very different than with someone who is just finding their way.
 When someone is in awakening, I'm usually saying something like, "What do you think you should do?"
 I can't direct them, nor should I. The point of the spiritual path is to find, know, and be your truth.
 Subsequently, the question is designed to turn the person back towards themselves and their inner intelligence.
 Usually, just holding a space of loving presence and unconditional acceptance goes a long way for them to let go of their remaining self-judgment and find their answers.
 It can happen really quickly in the conversation.
 Then the intuition gets even more important because soon that person is off going down a potentially brand new road and all the sign posts and markers are different.
 It's why meditation and taking time to nourish yourself to stay clear are so important.